 You can use this software and launch the clone task within Windows, and of course, it also allows you to copy a hard drive from bootable media.
 When you want to clone a large disk to a smaller one (SSD in most of the case), AOMEI Backupper will automatically shrink the partition on the clone drive to ensure all partitions including hidden recovery partition are cloned, leaving no changes to your original disk.

 For SSDs, it has an extra choice to optimize the performance of SSD.
 Besides, AOMEI Backupper also allows you to copy a system disk to another with different partition style while keeping the clone disk bootable, which means that you can use it to clone MBR disk to GPT disk and vice versa.

 Note: If you do want to clone boot disk between MBR and GPT, be aware that you must change boot mode before you can boot the clone disk since MBR disk requires Legacy-BISO based mode and GPT disk requires UEFI boot mode.

 How to clone the internal hard drive step by step?

 To clone a hard drive in Windows 10/8/7, you only need a few clicks with AOMEI Backupper.

-1. Download and run this free hard drive cloning software.
+1. Download and run this best hard drive cloning software.

 2. Under “Clone” tab, select “Disk Clone”, which will clone the entire hard drive.